 Convocation ceremonies are held in the second week of June.
 The date, time, and location of the ceremonies is available online at ufv.ca/convocation.

-Students must apply to graduate by April 1.
+Students must apply to graduate by April 3.
 There is a $25 graduation fee, plus a regalia rental fee.
+Applications received between April 4 and April 21 are subject to a $75 graduation fee.
 Regalia should be ordered online prior to the ceremony; see ufv.ca/convocation for details or email email@example.com.